ddavid93/shadow-html-renderer/README.md

 </script>
 ```

-#### Async font loading and @import support
+#### Async font loading: `@import` and external `<link rel="stylesheet">`

 Font rules referenced via CSS `@import` are fetched asynchronously and recursively resolved.
+In addition, external stylesheets linked with `<link rel="stylesheet" href="…">` inside the provided HTML are fetched and scanned for `@font-face` declarations as well.
+Relative `url()` sources in collected font rules are rebased to absolute URLs based on the stylesheet URL.

 When you use the `HtmlRenderer` component or the `useHtmlRenderer` composable, this is handled automatically.
 If you directly call the lower-level renderer, remember it is async:

 ```ts
 import { renderIntoShadowRoot } from './src/renderers/shadowRenderer'